VSpitzer/Stochastic-day-ahead-lot-sizing/README.md

 The model of the neural network used for scenario generation is accessible on demand.

 Licence:
-  -  The notebooks, and other documents are released under a CC BY-NC-SA 4.0 license.
+  -  All documents are released under a CC BY-NC-SA 4.0 license.
   -  The forecasted and actual wind power datas are derived from an original work by C. Lalanne et al.: https://github.com/CA683-Group99/Wind-Energy-Prediction.